tfluhr/test-project/docs/chapters/01-introduction.md

 ::: summary :::

-**Digital publishing is expensive.** Lantern aims to minimize the technology costs of producing and distributing open textbooks in order to help creators focus limited resources on writing and editing of open textbooks.
+"[Minimal computing](https://go-dh.github.io/mincomp/about/)" is a critical framework for producing digital texts.
+Lantern applies this framework to the practice of publishing open textbooks.

 :::

 ### Features

-- **Sustainable:** Lantern applies [minimal computing](https://go-dh.github.io/mincomp/about/) techniques to minimize infrastructure, configuration, hosting, and maintenance costs related to digital publishing.
+- **Sustainable:** Lantern minimizes the infrastructure, configuration, hosting, and maintenance costs related to digital publishing.

 - **Portable:** Lantern emphasizes the use of plain text, non-prorprietary file formats that can run on any machine or web host.
 No databases or servers are required.